biznass/brmb-doc/General/faq.md

+## Book or Digital Product Returns
+We want you to be happy with your purchase and shop with confidence at Backroad Mapbooks.

+* Returns of all mapbooks and Recreation Maps are only accepted within 20 days of the ship date.

+* With any return request please email us at info@backroadmapbooks.com, or call us to let us know what the nature of the return is before returning any items.

+* We will not accept returns on Backroad GPS Maps if the packaging is opened.

+* TOPO Mapss are also not returnable since each is custom made for the order.

+* We will offer an exchange for the identical product if the one you receive is defective.
+Proof of purchase is required.

+* The customer is responsible for all return shipping charges of the product.

+* A refund for the original purchase price of the products will be issued once we receive the returned merchandise.

+* We do not refund the original billed shipping charges.

+**We will replaced any damaged products(proof of the damage must be sent to us once product is received)

 ## 60 Day GPS Map Guarantee

 Shop with confidence at Backroad Mapbooks and know you are getting the latest version of Backroad GPS Maps.